Pricing Strategy Consultant for Small Businesses

 How do I know if my prices are too low?

 Warning signs include weak profit despite being busy, frequent discounts, unpaid extras, slow payment, too much low-value work and little room for owner or team time.
+A review should compare price with delivery time, hidden costs, scope creep, customer value and capacity.

 Can this help service businesses?